A. Définition

-This request must be made while the person is still able to consent to care.
-The advance request allows the person to receive medical assistance in dying in the future, under certain conditions, when they are no longer able to consent to receiving the care.
+In other words, an advance request allows the person to give their consent in advance to receive medical assistance in dying in the future, under certain conditions, when they are no longer able to consent to receiving care.

 An advance request for medical assistance in dying can only be made by a person: